The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters: Catalogues of structural parameters

 \section{Catalogues of structural parameters}

-The catalogues of structural parameters for the four clusters A2744, AS1063, M0416, and M1149 are provided at the CDS and will be available via anonymous ftp to cdsarc.cds.unistra.fr or via https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/ after publication of the final version of this paper.
-The table column names (in typewritten font) and their descriptions are as follows: \begin{itemize} \item $\tt{ID}$: ID in serial order. \item $\tt{RA}$: right ascension in degrees. \item $\tt{DEC}$: declination in degrees. \item $\tt{MAG\_x}$: total magnitude in the x-band. \item $\tt{MAG\_ERR\_x}$: total magnitude error in the x-band. \item $\tt{RE\_x}$: circularised effective radius in kpc in the x-band. \item $\tt{RE\_ERR\_x}$: circularised effective radius error in kpc in the x-band. \item $\tt{MU\_x}$: average surface brightness within the effective radius in $\mathrm{mag\ arcsec^{-2}}$ in the x-band. \item $\tt{MU\_ERR\_x}$: average surface brightness within the effective radius error in $\mathrm{mag\ arcsec^{-2}}$ in the x-band. \item $\tt{N\_x}$: S\'ersic index in the x-band. \item $\tt{N\_ERR\_x}$: S\'ersic index error in the x-band. \item $\tt{AR\_x}$: axis ratio in the x-band. \item $\tt{AR\_ERR\_x}$: axis ratio error in the x-band. \item $\tt{PA\_x}$: position angle in degrees in the x-band. \item $\tt{PA\_ERR\_x}$: position angle error in degrees in the x-band. \end{itemize}
+The catalogues of structural parameters for the four clusters A2744, AS1063, M0416, and M1149 are available at the CDS via anonymous ftp to cdsarc.cds.unistra.fr or via https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/709/A254.
+The table column names (in typewritten font) and their descriptions are as follows: \begin{itemize} \item $\tt{ID}$: ID in serial order. \item $\tt{RA}$: right ascension in degrees. \item $\tt{DEC}$: declination in degrees. \item $\tt{MAG\_x}$: total magnitude in the x-band. \item $\tt{MAG\_ERR\_x}$: total magnitude error in the x-band. \item $\tt{RE\_x}$: circularised effective radius in kiloparsecs in the x-band. \item $\tt{RE\_ERR\_x}$: circularised effective radius error in kiloparsecs in the x-band. \item $\tt{MU\_x}$: average surface brightness within the effective radius in $\mathrm{mag\ arcsec^{-2}}$ in the x-band. \item $\tt{MU\_ERR\_x}$: average surface brightness within the effective radius error in $\mathrm{mag\ arcsec^{-2}}$ in the x-band. \item $\tt{N\_x}$: S\'ersic index in the x-band. \item $\tt{N\_ERR\_x}$: S\'ersic index error in the x-band. \item $\tt{AR\_x}$: axis ratio in the x-band. \item $\tt{AR\_ERR\_x}$: axis ratio error in the x-band. \item $\tt{PA\_x}$: position angle in degrees in the x-band. \item $\tt{PA\_ERR\_x}$: position angle error in degrees in the x-band. \end{itemize}